akshay-anandan/AzureADManagementApp/README.md

 Make and commit your changes (git commit -m 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Create a Pull Request.

+## **Contact**
+I'm always looking for interesting things to work on.
+You can contact me on my LinkedIn: https://www.linkedin.com/in/akshay-anandan-203974216/